Overcoming Sparsity Artifacts in Crosscoders to Interpret Chat-Tuning: Additional statistics on the Crosscoders

-\subsection{Additional statistics on the Crosscoders}
+\section{Additional statistics on the Crosscoders}

 In this section, we present additional statistics for both the \Lone and \batchtopk crosscoders, focusing on the distribution of cosine similarities between decoder latents, latent activation frequencies and the number of \chatonly latents mainly activating on template tokens.
+In \Cref{tab:rnd_classification} we show the exact count of latents in the different categories

 \paragraph{Cosine similarity between decoder latents.} Figure \ref{fig:decoder_cos_sim} shows the distribution of cosine similarity between the base and chat model decoder latents for both crosscoders.
 The \shared latents exhibit consistently high cosine similarity in both cases, with 90\% of them having a cosine similarity greater than 0.9 in the \Lone crosscoder and 61\% in the \batchtopk crosscoder.
 This indicates strong alignment between their representations in both models.
 Since the norm of one of the two decoder vectors is $\approx0$ for \baseonly and \chatonly, these values are less informative.